casper-ecosystem/casper-client-rs/README.md

 ## Interacting with a local node

-Many client commands require to send HTTP requests and receive responses.
-To do this with a local node running on the same machine, follow the instructions in [the `nctl` README](../utils/nctl/README.md) to set up a local test network.
+Many client commands require sending HTTP requests and receiving responses.
+To do this with a local node running on the same machine, follow the instructions in
+[the `nctl` README](https://github.com/casper-network/casper-node/tree/dev/utils/nctl#readme) to set up a local test network.

 Ensure the network has fully started before running client commands.
 This can be determined by running `nctl-view-node-peers` and checking each node has connections to all others.

 For client commands requiring a node address (specified via the `--node-address` or `-n` arg), the default value is `http://localhost:7777`, which is the address for a real network node.
-The `--node-address=http://localhost:50101` argument must be included for the address of the first node of a testnet started via `nctl`.
+The `--node-address=http://localhost:11101` argument must be included for the address of the first node of a testnet started via `nctl`.